markmoxon/elite-source-code-nes/1-source-files/main-sources/README.md

 * [elite-source-bank-3.asm](elite-source-bank-3.asm) contains the source for ROM bank 3 (icon bar images and routines, fonts, palettes, views, other images)

-* [elite-source-bank-4.asm](elite-source-bank-4.asm) contains the source for ROM bank 4 (commander images, associated routines)
+* [elite-source-bank-4.asm](elite-source-bank-4.asm) contains the source for ROM bank 4 (commander images and associated routines, other images)

-* [elite-source-bank-5.asm](elite-source-bank-5.asm) contains the source for ROM bank 5 (system images, associated routines)
+* [elite-source-bank-5.asm](elite-source-bank-5.asm) contains the source for ROM bank 5 (system images and associated routines)

 * [elite-source-bank-6.asm](elite-source-bank-6.asm) contains the source for ROM bank 6 (sound, music, scroll text, save and load)